-The parties to the proceedings may appeal to the Court of Justice against any decision of the Court of First Instance made pursuant to Articles 242 or 243 or the fourth paragraph of 256 of the EC Treaty or Articles 157 or 158 or the third paragraph of 164 of the EAEC Treaty within two months from their notification.
+The parties to the proceedings may appeal to the Court of Justice against any decision of the Court of First Instance made pursuant to Article 242 or Article 243 or the fourth paragraph of Article 256 of the EC Treaty or Article 157 or Article 158 or the third paragraph of Article 164 of the EAEC Treaty within two months from their notification.

-The appeal referred to in the first two paragraphs of this Article shall be heard and determined under the procedure referred to in Article 39 of this Statute.
+The appeal referred to in the first two paragraphs of this Article shall be heard and determined under the procedure referred to in Article 39.